navakanthboyina/car-finder-dashboard-/README.md

-# DFW Used SUV Dashboard
+# Used Car SUV Dashboard

 Standalone dashboard for a 50-mile used SUV search around ZIP `75038`, under `$40,000`, with a default `45,000` mile cap, strict panoramic moonroof filtering,